hariprakash-123/ng2-table/README.md

 Pagination could be used from [ng2-bootstrap](https://github.com/valor-software/ng2-bootstrap) - [pagination component](http://valor-software.github.io/ng2-bootstrap/#pagination).
 When the page is changed, the pagination component will emit event `change-table` with an object {page, itemsPerPage}.
 Then you can easily subscribe on it and request corresponding raw data.

+### Links

+If you want to display Links, the title of the column must be called "Actions" and an additional property called `links` available which is an array of strings for the links to display
 ## Troubleshooting

 Please follow this guidelines when reporting bugs and feature requests: